columbia/xray/scenarios.md

 ad-clicking practices with her friend Tom, a computer security expert.
 Tom warned her about potential privacy implications of clicking on ads without knowing what data they target.
-For example, if she clicks on an ad targeting the keyword ``gay'' and then authenticates to purchase something from that vendor, she is unwittingly volunteering potentially sensitive information to the vendor.
+For example, if she clicks on an ad targeting the keyword "gay" and then authenticates to purchase something from that vendor, she is unwittingly volunteering potentially sensitive information to the vendor.
 Tom tells Ann that she has two options to protect her privacy.
 She can either disable the ads altogether (using a system like AdBlock), or